 The photographer made photo-reportages for several internet media groups in 2005 and thereafter he was concentrated on subjects like urban transformation in Istanbul and related violations of rights.

 Since 2013 he has been making video-reportages about the social and political developments in Turkey.
 He works as a freelance video journalist as well as activist.

 With the own words of the photographer:

-A discovery, is a probability to travel around the world.
-To push the pause button; the art of the real….
+“If you are going out for making photographs, it means you are going into real life.
+It means you will witness that time is passing.
+And you are documenting the moment you go through.
+It is the chance to meet people that you normally couldn’t meet.
+It is a discovery; a probability to travel around the world.
+To release the shutter; the art of real….
 A passion … Excitement.
-You watch admiringly the image that is filtered from the lens and magically reflected on the viewfinder.
+You watch admiringly the filtered image from lens and it is magically reflected on viewfinder.
 You play with light.
-Having butterflies in the stomach.
-Now you see the world with one eye closed.
-You are away from ordinary world while you try to frame it.
-And forget everything else.
+It is to have butterflies in stomach.
+At that moment you see the world with one closed eye.
+You are away from ordinary world when you try to scan it.
+And you forget everything else.
 It is the moment of discharging.
-Like tears of enthusiasm.
-You change dimensions in that instant blackout, that nanosecond when you push the shutter button.
-You just go and return from the other-side.
+It is like tears of enthusiasm.
+You change dimensions in that instant blackout, that nanosecond when you push the shutter.
+You just go and come back from the other-side.
 Photography is an addiction.
-The one in billions possibility that you have actualized.
+It is the one in billions of possibilities that you actualize.
 Something real, in real life…It is learning.